CALL TODAY FOR A FREE CONSULTATION

 The challenges motorcyclists face after being involved in a crash with a car or truck driver go beyond just more severe injuries and disabilities.
 It’s not uncommon for their personal injury claim experience to contrast starkly with that of a car owner.

-Legally, motorcycle and car accidents are the same.
+Legally, motorcycle accidents and car accidents are the same.
 The difference stems from the more serious injuries motorcyclists incur in an accident and prejudices against them.

 Because motorcyclists are more vulnerable than car owners, they often sustain more severe injuries after collisions, even minor ones.
 These injuries are often inflicted upon critical parts of the body like the head or spine.
 As a result, they suffer from higher medical expenses that could exceed their insurance policy limit and lead to longer convalescences that could affect their income.